JonC0116/COMP3040_A3/Group13_A3_Part01_v1.md

 ## Parameters

-Our api has four parameters.
+Our API has four parameters.

 | Parameter  | Type    | Required | Description |
 | :-------:  | :--:    | :------: | :---------: |